Krassnig/CodeDraw/README.md

 ### Frame

 Is the frame surrounding the canvas.
-It is larger than the size given to the constructor of codedraw.
-It contains the closing and minimize button, the title and the codedraw icon.
+It is larger than the size given to the constructor of CodeDraw.
+It contains the closing and minimize button, the title and the CodeDraw icon.

 ## Api